Does Appraisal Toll the Statute of Limitations?

 “In connection with the appraisal proceeding currently pending under the above-referenced policy, the insured requests that [Carrier Name] enter into a written tolling agreement with respect to the policy's suit limitation provision.
 Specifically, the insured requests that the parties agree in writing that the twelve-month suit limitation period set forth in the policy is tolled from the date of the appraisal demand through ninety (90) days after the issuance of the appraisal award, to allow both parties to focus on the appraisal process without the need for protective litigation.
 This agreement should be signed by an authorized representative of [Carrier Name] with binding authority.”

 Note: This is sample language for general reference only.
-Consult an attorney to draft or review any tolling agreement specific to your claim.
+Consult an attorney to draft or review any tolling agreement specific to a claim.

-If the carrier refuses a tolling agreement and your suit limitation period is within a few months of expiring, file a protective lawsuit.
-Do not rely on equitable tolling alone.
-The cost of filing suit is a fraction of the cost of losing your right to sue.
-Consult an attorney experienced in insurance litigation to file the complaint and request a stay.
+Most carriers will refuse or simply not respond within the time the insured has to spare.
+If a signed tolling agreement is not in hand and the deadline is approaching, do not wait.
+File the protective complaint and request a stay.
+The cost of filing is a fraction of the cost of losing the right to sue.
+Consult an attorney experienced in insurance litigation to file the complaint and request the stay.

 The Carrier's Refusal as Evidence of Bad Faith